sanja0508/Experiment-4/README.md

 End

+PROGRAM 2
-Program 2: Setting and Resetting Bits Objective: To modify a predefined integer by setting and resetting specific bits based on user input.
+Setting and Resetting Bits Objective: To modify a predefined integer by setting and resetting specific bits based on user input.

 Steps: